Bob-Playground/WWDC-Stuff/2016/406_optimizing_app_startup_time/Transcript-Edited.md

 So that copy is considered a dirty page.

 - A dirty page is something that contains process specific information.
-- A clean page is something that the kernel could regenerate later if needed such as rereading from disc.
+- A clean page is something that the kernel could regenerate later if needed such as rereading from disk.

 So dirty pages are much more expensive than clean pages.

----
+### Page permissions

 And the last thing is the permission boundaries are on page boundaries.

 By that I mean the permissions are you can mark a page readable, writable, or executable, or any combination of those.

+---

 So let's put this all together, I talked about the Mach-O format, something about virtual memory, let's see how they play together.